aidenplabs/preflight-guard/README.md

 3. Keep validating the current findings and helper text.
 4. Keep the repo clean for open-source use.
 5. Revisit public proof surfacing only after the current proof material is strong enough.
-6. Consider a separate GitHub Action repo later only if it becomes useful.
+6. Keep the separate GitHub Action distribution surface simple and aligned with the core engine.

 Not on the current roadmap:
 - paid plans